 Peer Tutoring is also available to students who find themselves in need of tutorial assistance.
-Peer tutors are approved by the administration.
-Students interested in working with peer tutors must first receive the approval of their teachers.
-Students who are concerned about their school performance are advised to first discuss their concerns with the teacher.
-The Peer Tutoring Programme is overseen by the Student Affairs & Welfare Office.
+Peer are approved by the administration.
+Students interested in working with peer tutors must first receive the approval of their Students who teachers. about their school concerned performance are advised to first discuss their concerns with the teacher.
+The Peer Tutorina Programme is overseen by the Student Affairs & Welfare Office.